gokul-sarath07/gokul-sarath07/README.md

 ### Hi there, I'm Gokul Sarath 👋

-## I'm a Crio Launch Student Developer (2020)
+## I'm a [Crio Certified Product Developer] (2025)

 - 📃 Feel free to look through my [Portfolio]
-- 🌱 I’m currently learning more on Angular.
+- 🌱 I’m currently looking for a job.
-- 🏢 Working at UST Global as a Software Developer.
+- 🏢 Working at Equifax as a Backend Software Developer.
 - ⚡ Fun fact: I like to meditate.

 ### Spotify Now Playing 🎧